 Certain medications can also cause vaginal dryness and itching.
 Less commonly, bacteria vaginosis (BV) or an undiagnosed sexually transmitted infection (STI) may be the underlying cause.
-This is important to consider, since these can pose certain health risks to a fetus.
+This is important to consider since these conditions can pose certain health risks to a fetus.

 This article explores the causes of vaginal itching during pregnancy.
 It also explains how vaginal itching can be treated and prevented based on the underlying cause.